neo-project/docs/en-us/node/network-protocol.md

       The first transaction in each block must be MinerTransaction.
 It is used to reward all transaction fees of the current block to the validator.

-      Random number in the transaction is used to avoid hash collision.
+      Random number is used in the transaction to avoid hash collision.

    + IssueTransaction

       There are no special fields for an issue transaction.

-      Asset managers can create the assets that have been registered in Antshares' block chain through IssueTransaction, and sent them to any address.
+      Asset managers can create the assets that have been registered in Antshares' block chain through IssueTransaction, and send them to any address.

-      In particular, if the assets which being issued are AntShares, then the transaction will be sent free.
+      In particular, if the assets being issued are AntShares, then the transaction will be sent free.

-      Random number in the transaction is used to avoid hash collision.
+      Random number is used in the transaction to avoid hash collision.

    + ClaimTransaction